Tora! Tora! Tora!: Historical accuracy

-The film has a Japanese Zero fighter being damaged over a naval base and then deliberately crashing into a naval base hangar.
-This is actually a composite of three incidents during the Pearl Harbor attack: in the first wave, a Japanese Zero crashed into Fort Kamehameha's ordnance building; in the second wave, a Japanese Zero did deliberately crash into a hillside after U.S. Navy CPO John William Finn at Naval Air Station at Kāneʻohe Bay had shot and damaged the aircraft; also during the second wave, a Japanese aircraft that was damaged crashed into the seaplane tender USS Curtiss.
+The film has a Japanese Zero fighter being damaged by U.S. Navy CPO John William Finn at Naval Air Station at Kāneʻohe Bay and then deliberately crashing into a hangar.
+This is actually a composite of three incidents during the Pearl Harbor attack: in the first wave, a Japanese Zero crashed into Fort Kamehameha's ordnance building; in the second wave, a Japanese Zero deliberately crashed into a hillside after Finn shot and damaged the aircraft; also during the second wave, a damaged Japanese aircraft crashed into the seaplane tender USS Curtiss.

 During a number of shots of the attack squadrons traversing across Oahu, a white cross can be seen standing on one of the mountainsides.
-The cross was actually erected after the attack as a memorial to the victims of the attack.
+The cross was actually erected after the attack as a memorial to the victims.

+The film also featured Mitsuo Fuchida (Takahiro Tamura) and Minoru Genda (Tatsuya Mihashi) asking Admiral Chūichi Nagumo (Eijirō Tōno) for a third strike, but like many of Fuchida's post war claims this has been called into question.
+Genda denied making such a request and he and Admiral Ryūnosuke Kusaka both denied that Fuchida did.

-In the final scene, Admiral Isoroku Yamamoto says "I fear all we have done is to awaken a sleeping giant".
-An abridged version of the quotation is also featured in the 2001 film Pearl Harbor.
-The 2019 film Midway also features Yamamoto speaking aloud the sleeping giant quote.
+In the final scene, Admiral Isoroku Yamamoto (Sō Yamamura) says: "I fear all we have done is to awaken a sleeping giant".
+An abridged version of this quotation is featured in the 2001 film Pearl Harbor.
+The 2019 film Midway also features Yamamoto (Etsushi Toyokawa) speaking aloud the "sleeping giant" quote.
 Although the quotation may well have encapsulated many of his real feelings about the attack, there is no printed evidence to prove Yamamoto made this statement or wrote it down.
+Director Richard Fleischer stated that while Yamamoto may never have said those words, the film's producer, Elmo Williams, had found the line written in Yamamoto's diary.
+Williams, in turn, has stated that Larry Forrester, the screenwriter, found a 1943 letter from Yamamoto to the Admiralty in Tokyo containing the quotation.
+However, Forrester cannot produce the letter, nor can anyone else, American or Japanese, recall it or find it.